Western Animation: Exchange Student Zero

 - Japanese Visual Arts Tropes: Why of course!
 And these include:

 - Jerk/Dumb Jock: Denmead.
 And he's probably one of the most exaggerated examples ever, complete with a Simpleton Voice and Dumb Blond.
+He also defects more than once to Avere's side.

 - Land Down Under: Averted.
 The setting (as the name of the school tells) is in the city of Perth.
 Justified, since this movie is made in Australia.